Tap30/ripple/guides/SECURITY.md

 3. **Use framework protections** - Leverage built-in XSS protections
 4. **Implement CSP** - Add Content Security Policy headers
 5. **Regular security audits** - Review dashboard code for XSS vulnerabilities

 ### Summary

-The SDK's role is to reliably transmit event data.
-XSS prevention is the responsibility of the systems that display this data.
-Always sanitize and encode data before rendering it in user interfaces.

----

-**Related Documentation:** ime**- Not at collection time (preserves data integrity) 3. **Use framework protections** - Leverage built-in XSS protections 4. **Implement CSP** - Add Content Security Policy headers 5.
-**Regular security audits\*\* - Review dashboard code for XSS vulnerabilities

-### Summary